boyangwang/diary/docs/run-build-deploy.md

 - Access localhost:14432 from browser (not :3000)

-- If need to use upload image functionality, see https://www.digitalocean.com/community/tutorials/how-to-upload-a-file-to-object-storage-with-node-js
+- ~If need to use upload image functionality, see https://www.digitalocean.com/community/tutorials/how-to-upload-a-file-to-object-storage-with-node-js~ No longer needed since it's put in secrets now

 ```
 ~/.aws/credentials: